 - Emergency messages

 - Team images

 - Get creative!

 Adopt an easy-to-use content management system:

 Hotel staff is busy focusing on operations and guest satisfaction, so digital signage content is often left by the wayside.
 The same content remains on a loop that quickly gets monotonous and outdated.
 Understandably so considering updating content can be very time-consuming and includes a lot of preparation.
 However, ignoring digital signage content is a wasted opportunity since it has significant potential to effectively inform and engage your employees.
 And, I’m happy to report there is a simple solution to refreshing your content efficiently and consistently!

-With a platform like Beekeeper, you can quickly create and stream selected posts or specific communication channels from your internal communications app on digital signage displays anywhere.
-The content is directly imported from these streams and you can choose which content you want to highlight using our slideshow feature.
+With a team communication app like Beekeeper, you can quickly create and stream selected posts or specific communication channels from your internal communications app on digital signage displays anywhere.
+The content is directly imported from these streams into our team communication app and you can choose which content you want to highlight using our slideshow feature.
 And most importantly—you can manage all the content on each screen from one device.
 After all, internal communication is the new marketing!

-By accomplishing these steps, you’ll start pushing content your team actually wants to see, improve brand awareness, engagement, and internal communication, and be able to generate/update content that is much easier to manage.
-You’ll be wondering why you didn’t do this sooner!
+By accomplishing these steps, you’ll start pushing content your digital workforce actually wants to see, improve brand awareness, engagement, and internal communication, and be able to generate/update content that is much easier to manage.
+You’ll be wondering why you didn’t leverage unified communications with the Beekeeper team communication app sooner!